Wapello sees 97th COVID-19 death

 That didn’t happen, and 15 days in to 2021 the United States continues to lag far behind both numbers.
 According to data from the U.S. Centers for Disease Control and Prevention, about 30.6 million doses of the vaccine are available.
 To date, about 9.7 million have received their first dose and only 1.3 million have received both doses.

-The two COVID-19 vaccines approved for use by the Federal Drug Administration require two doses to be effective.
+The two COVID-19 vaccines approved for use by the U.S. Food and Drug Administration require two doses to be effective.

 In Iowa, just 9,113 Iowans have received both doses of the vaccine, according to CDC numbers.
 Another 100,805 have received the first dose.